Northeast Florida is a popular destination for ghost hunters.

 Jacksonville, being less than an hour from historic St. Augustine, is not immune from these legends either.

-In honor of the upcoming arrival of Halloween, let’s take a look at five places in Jacksonville that are rumored to be haunted – and the reasoning behind their hauntings.
+Let’s take a look at five places in Jacksonville that are rumored to be haunted – and the reasoning behind their hauntings.

 Popular eatery TacoLu’s current location has a lifespan that goes far beyond its current tenant.

 Before it was home to TacoLu, the building housed another popular local eatery, The Homestead.
 The restaurant was launched by Alpha Paynter, who had originally built the structure in the ‘30s as a boarding house.